Differences Between Types of Mantras

 the mantra goes: "Shisha Prashanam, Chit Anandam, Sukh Prad Vachanam, Smirti

-Maya Monam, Dehi Me Jagdeesham, Dehi Me Jagdeesham"
+Maya Monam, Dehi Me Jagdeesham, Dehi Me Jagdeesham".
+This mantra contributes

 to being aware of human goals, it removes inhibitions, sorrows and entanglements